cole831/gear-robotic-arm/README.md

 - Simulate arm kinematics and motion planning
 - Run in both **simulation** and **real hardware**

 This project is organized and developed collaboratively by club members across hardware, AI, and control systems teams.
+This results in 3 teams dedicated to each of the respective engineering fields.
+### Mechanical Engineering Team

+In charge of designing and printing the parts for the arm.

+### Electrical Engineering Team

+In charge of researching and wiring components.
+### Computer Engineering Team

+In charge of AI model and other code for the arm, including the camera, motors, and interface.